mysqljs/mysql/Readme.md

   // ...
 });
 ```
+**Please note that this last character sequence is experimental and syntax might change**

 When you pass an Object to `.escape()` or `.query()`, `.escapeId()` is used to avoid SQL injection in object keys.